shafiqimtiaz/clean-bookmarks/README.md

 ## Overview

 Clean Bookmarks turns a messy bookmark collection into a clean, categorized folder tree.
-It scans the bookmarks you've tossed into the "junk drawer" — `Other Bookmarks` and loose items on the `Bookmarks Bar` — asks an AI to propose a category structure, lets you tune it, then sorts everything into place.
+It scans the bookmarks piled into `Other Bookmarks` and the loose items on the `Bookmarks Bar`, asks an AI to propose a category structure, lets you tune it, then sorts everything into place.
 One click and it's all back the way it was.

 There is **no backend, no account, and no data store of ours**.
 Your bookmarks stay in your browser, and the only thing that ever leaves your device is bookmark titles and URLs, sent to the AI endpoint **you** configure.